awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 # Monitoring Amazon Aurora with Database Activity Streams<a name="DBActivityStreams"></a><a name="das"></a>

-By using Database Activity Streams, you can monitor near\-real\-time streams of database activity\.
+By using Database Activity Streams, you can monitor near real\-time streams of database activity\.

 **Topics**
 + [Overview of Database Activity Streams](DBActivityStreams.Overview.md)